DaveBenham/VenomModules/README.md

  * **-4.5 dB center (compromise: side overpowered)**
    Same as +4.5 dB side except the center is attenuated rather than amplify the side.
  * **-6 dB center (linear: side overpowered)**
-   Same as +6 dB side except the center is attenuated rather than ammplify the side.
+   Same as +6 dB side except the center is attenuated rather than amplify the side.

 #### Stereo input pan law &nbsp;(Pan expander)
 Controls how left and right channels are attenuated/amplified as a stereo input is panned.
 All of the mono options are available, plus the following